Do you think of all gemstones as diamonds?

 6. Special designations

-- Sapphire: Royal blue (bright, deep blue) / Cornflower (slightly lighter than royal blue)
+- Sapphire: Royal Blue (vivid, deep blue) / Cornflower (slightly lighter than Royal Blue)

-- Aquamarine: Santa Maria color (bright, deep blue)
+- Aquamarine: Santa Maria color (vibrant, deep light blue)

-- Coral: Blood-red coral (bright red coral from Japan)
+- Coral: Blood-red coral (a bright red variety from Japan)

-Rubies and sapphires are well-known examples of unheated colored stones, but other colored stones such as aquamarine and Paraiba tourmaline are also commonly heat-treated, so in these cases too, the unheated stones have a higher market value.
+While rubies and sapphires are well-known examples of unheated colored gemstones, other gemstones such as aquamarine and Paraiba tourmaline are generally heat-treated.
+In these cases as well, unheated gemstones tend to have a higher market value.

 +++

-There are many types of colored stones, and each has its own unique characteristics, so it's hard to say "this is it!" in one word, but that's what makes choosing one so enjoyable and in depth.
+There are many types of colored gemstones, each with its own unique characteristics, so it's difficult to say "this is the one!" in a single word.
+However, that's what makes the selection process so enjoyable and rewarding.

-Hojudo has approximately 700 pieces of colored stone jewelry and loose stones on display in the store.
+Hojudo has approximately 700 pieces of colored gemstone jewelry and loose stones on display in its store.

-If there is a colored stone you are looking for, we can order it for you, so please feel free to contact us.
+Also, if there are any colored gemstones you are looking for, we can order them for you, so please feel free to contact us.

-We also publish column articles about colored stones.
+We also publish other articles about colored gemstones.

 Please feel free to use this as a reference!